 A loud bang hit the door.
-The handles bent down, and the hinges started to give in.
+The handles bent down, and the hinges begun to give in.
 Shelby lied through his teeth.

-“The last one is almost empty B, I’ll be all right.”
+“The last one is almost empty, I’ll be all right.”

 He picked her up and helped her into the barrel.
 There she crawled up like a ball, with the water reaching up to her waist.

-The cacophony of scratching and hissing was almost deafening at this point.
+The cacophony of scratching was almost deafening.
 Shelby cracked opened his newly formed hideout and peered down into it.
 It was black and half-filled with thick petroleum.
-He took a deep breath while quietly cursing to himself,
+He took a deep breath and quietly cursed to himself,

-The nut bolts bounced against the walls as they gave in and the door finally flung open.
-The dark figures emerged with terrible intent, growling to each other.
+The bolts bounced against the walls as they gave in and the door finally flung open.
+The shadowy figures emerged with terrible intent, hissing at each other.

-All this Shelby could watch from the hole in the drum.
+All this Shelby watched from the hole in the drum.
 The oil now reaching up to his chest.
 The fumes so strong that he was already dizzy, as he pressed his lips against the opening to feel the fresh air from outside.

 Their attack was over; in its wake laid 4 murdered men.

-The creatures noticed a higher presence and stopped moving as someone else entered through the gaping side in the train.
+The creatures detected a higher presence and stood down as someone else entered through the breach in the train.
 A tall, broad-shouldered man sauntered in and stood at the center of the car.
 The long-coat he was wearing appeared to have been a military garment.
-Now it looked moldy, as if rotten bark wood covered him.
-On top of his slick hair he bore an old navy hat, and on his shoulders, thick brown fur that could not be from any earthly animal.
+Now it was moldy, as if rotten bark wood covered him.
+On top of his slick hair he bore an old navy hat, and on his shoulders, thick fur that did not stem from any earthly animal.

 He was a man, yes, but his eyes were white; so were all the dead who were let back into this world.
 Folks damned to an eternity of punishment, and then when the Great Fuck-All came to pass drafted to serve in the infernal army, under the Banner of Hell.
 This one must have climbed high in the career ladder of the afterlife.

+“Colonel!
+Colonel!”
 Another man entered.
-A thin, raggedy clothed character who ran up to Colonel Francis.
-“There’s no sign of him, Colonel, sir.”
-He said.
-His white eyes nervously drawn to the tall, dark creatures now seemingly transfixed.
+A thin, raggedy clothed character who ran up to the colonel.
+“There’s no sign of him, Colonel Francis, sir.”
+His white eyes nervously drawn to the tall, black creatures now seemingly transfixed.

 The shreds hanging onto his body had once been a decent tennis outfit but had deteriorated since then.
 Few Flatliners ever changed their appearance; some said they wouldn’t, others that they simply couldn’t.
-Like ghosts of solid matter, they would linger in a state of who they once were, but could never be again.
-He must have been someone important when he had lived, but was now nothing more than the Colonel’s lackey.
+Like ghosts of solid matter, they would linger in a state of who they once were.
+He might have been someone important back when was alive, but now he was nothing more than the Colonel’s lackey.

-“Well, we mustn’t disappoint our great leader.”
-Colonel Francis smiled and scratched his chin.
-“Gather the men.”
+“Well then, we mustn’t disappoint our great leader.”
+Colonel Francis smiled.
+“Gather the troops.”

 Shelby sighed.
-Half out of relief and the rest out of concern.
-The Banner would soon be on their way, but any mention of a general was a bad sign.
-It was even less comforting that it had been uttered by two high standing members.
-Decades had passed since Hell or Heaven had fought over these parts.
-Not since FarHaven, not since the angels had disappeared, and whatever was left had been carved up between the merciless.
+Half out of relief and the rest in concern.
+The Banner would soon leave, but mentions of generals and colonels were terrible omens.
+Decades had passed since Hell or Heaven had bothered with these parts.
+Not since FarHaven, not since the angels disappeared, and whatever was left was carved up between the merciless.

-And lastly; the nightmare from before returned, taunting him with its cryptic message: someone is looking for Oliver Cavanaugh.
+And lastly; the nightmare from before returned, taunting him with its cryptic message: someone is looking for Oliver.
 Someone is coming…